2017 - Security Council resolution S/RES/2382 (2017) on UN policing adopted

 2014 – Adoption of Security Council Resolution 2185

-In November, the Security Council adopted the first thematic resolution 2185 (2014) on international police peacekeeping, complementing guidance and strategic direction United Nations Police receives from the General Assembly Special Committee on United Nations Peacekeeping (C-34), the United Nations forum mandated to review comprehensively the whole question of peacekeeping operations in all their aspects.
+In November, the Security Council adopted the first thematic resolution 2185 (2014) on international police peacekeeping, complementing guidance and strategic direction United Nations Police receives from the https://www.un.org/press/en/content/special-committee-on-peacekeeping-operations (C-34), the United Nations forum mandated to review comprehensively the whole question of peacekeeping operations in all their aspects.

 2013 – Policy and Strategic Planning Advances